-Visual acuity is difficult to determine, because seeing something depends on several conditions.
-For instance, some birds see some colors better than humans can.
-Color discrimination allows birds to find preferred foods more quickly.
+Visual acuity is difficult to determine because seeing something depends on several conditions.
 Birds often look for certain shapes or patterns.
-As an example, cranes will often see large predatory birds long before we do, but they are deliberately looking for them while we are not.
+For example, cranes will often see large predatory birds long before we do, but they deliberately look for them while we do not.
 In addition, we rarely think of eyesight as an adaptation for flight, but birds, including cranes, require excellent eyesight to fly.

 Q: Do cranes have a sense of smell?

 Perhaps.
 Studies show that some families of birds, including cranes, have enlarged olfactory sense centers in the brain.
 However, our experience shows that cranes rely on hearing and vision rather than the sense of smell to detect food, other cranes, or enemies.

 Demoiselle Cranes, the lightest species, weigh four to seven pounds, and Red-crowned Cranes, the heaviest, weigh up 22 pounds.